-In this work we study a probabilistic criterion that builds on the view of evolution as a stochastic process.
-According to this criterion, characters change over time according to some probabilities.
+The criterion which we study is probabilistic.
+It builds on the view of evolution as a stochastic process, in which characters change over time according to some predetermined probabilities.
 Along each tree edge, such probabilities depend on the duration of the period that this edge represents, i.e., the edge length.
 These probabilities were estimated in many studies (Adachi 1995, Dayhoff 1978, Jones, Taylor & Thornton 1992, Jukes & Cantor 1969, Kimura 1980, Yang 1994).
 This description of evolution in stochastic terms allows computing the likelihood of a specific phylogeny, and gives rise to Maximum Likelihood (ML) methods (Felsenstein 1981).
 Indeed, finding the ML phylogenetic tree proves superior to other methods in terms of accuracy (Felsenstein 1988).
 However, speed is the major obstacle, as we now explain.

 ML reconstruction consists of two tasks.
-The first task involves edge length estimation: Given the structure (topology) of a tree, find edge lengths to maximize the likelihood.
+The first task involves edge length estimation: Given a topology, find edge lengths to maximize the likelihood.
 This task is accomplished by iterative methods such as Expectation Maximization (EM) (Dempster, Laird & Rubin 1977, Felsenstein 1981), or using Newton-Raphson optimization (Olsen, Matsuda, Hagstrom & Overbeek 1994).
 Each iteration of these methods requires computations that take on the order of the number of taxa times the number of sequence positions.
 While these methods are only guaranteed to find local maxima, in practice they often recover the global maximum (Rogers & Swofford 1999).